Skip to content

 1 / 1

-100 - The company claims 100% traceability to the country of harvest as all sourcing is within the country of processing.
+100 - The company states that 100% of supply is traceable to the country of processing.

-The company reports having 100% of log production traceable to the FMU level through Sarawak government procedures which mandate the issue of log Removal Passes.
+The company states that it traces logs to FMU level through Sarawak government procedures which mandate the issue of log Removal Passes.
+However, only limited details are provided.

 • N